Posted2DaDev/support/docs/terms.md

 :::

-All products contain a "blacklist" system, preventing people, or groups, who were blacklisted by Devs Stuff from joining games with our products in it.
+All products contain a "blacklist" system, preventing people, or groups, who were blacklisted by prplSolutions from joining games with our products in it.
 This cannot be disabled.
 If a user/group poses a threat to our operations, blacklists will be issued, though this cannot occur as a result of external drama.
 We reserve the right to remove licences, or blacklist users and groups at our discretion, with or without reason.